Rhode Island Bitcoin & Blockchain Legislation

 Expanding Virtual Currency Kiosk Definitions

-Sponsors: Casimiro, Donovan, Spears, Potter, Alzate, Shallcross Smith Session: 2026 Amends: R.I.
+House Sponsors (H.7955): Casimiro, Donovan, Spears, Potter, Alzate, Shallcross Smith — held in House I.I.T.
+(Mar 5) Senate Sponsors (S.2648): Gu, Britto, Bell, Tikoian, Kallman — held in Senate Commerce (Apr 14) Amends: R.I.
 Gen. Laws § 19-14.3-1.1 (Chapter 19-14.3 / P.L.
 2025, ch.
 113)

 Expands the definitions of virtual currency kiosk "operator" and "transaction" to capture app-to-counter and voucher-at-register business models that circumvent the Chapter 19-14.3 regulatory framework enacted last session (S 0016 Sub A / H 5121 Sub A).
 Targets entities that use digital applications to direct customers to pay in person through a clerk or intermediary rather than at a physical kiosk machine.